Tasks API

 Request - Cancel A Task (POST)

-A task that’s in any of thsese states can be canceled: [“created”, “queued”, “running”].
-This stops the execution of a task.
+A task that’s in any of these states can be canceled: [“created”, “queued”, “running”].
+This stops the execution of the task.

 Request type: POST